verdantlearn/gis-refresher-gps-field-obs/modules/Monday/_posts/2000-01-03-live-session.md

 During your chosen live session, we will work together to complete all of the learning activities for today

-If you're not able to join either of the live sessions, you can work solo to contribute your ideas to the collaborative documents.
-You'll find links to these on the following pages
+If you're not able to join either of the live sessions, you can work solo to contribute your ideas to the collaborative documents embedded in the following pages

-> Under construction